brewster1134/atrackt/README.md

 * Add the script to your page _AFTER_ `atrackt.js`
   * `<script src="atrackt.debug.js"></script>`

-Now simply add the url paramater `debugTracking=true` to the end of any URL to show the debugging console.
-Like so `http://foo.com?debugTracking=true`
+Simply add the url paramater `debugTracking=true` to the end of any URL to show the debugging console.
+For example `http://foo.com?debugTracking=true`

 It is a bit crude, but it gives you a visual overview of your elements.

 * The console lists all the elements currently being tracked along with their various values.
 * If you hover over an element in the console, it will scroll to that element on your page and highlight it.
-* If you hover over a trakced element on your page, it will scroll to that entry in your console and highlight it.
+* If you hover over a tracked element on your page, it will scroll to that entry in your console and highlight it.
 * The debugger will also show you errors if you have any.
-  * If you have multiple elements tracking the same data, they will turn red and show the error in the error column. **NOTE** Since duplicate items will have the same ID, the console will not be able to scroll to BOTH duplicate elements.
-You can identify the offending elements in the javascript console.
+  * If you have multiple elements tracking the same data, they will be highlighted and show the error in the error column. **NOTE** Since duplicate items will have the same ID, the debugging console UI will not be able to scroll to BOTH duplicate elements.
+Check your javascript console to see the  offending elements.

 ## Demo